Stormtrooperhelmet/Shootout-Remastered-All-out-War/README.md

 It will be my first ever FPS game launch and its gonna be a system made by me.

 ### 1. Idea
-- A game inspired by Insurgency: Sandstorm
+- A game inspired by Insurgency: Sandstorm and ArmA 3
 - Reloading always dumps your mag
 - Limited mags
 - Minimal ui for immersion